apptainer/singularity-userdocs/singularity_and_docker.rst

     Singularity lolcow_latest.sif:~>

 From this it is evident that use is being made of Ubuntu 16.04 *within* this container, whereas the shell *external* to the container is running a more-recent release of Ubuntu (not illustrated here).

+..
+TODO add content re: singularity capability - possibly a new section

+..
+TODO add content re: singularity instance - possibly a new section ... review first sushma-98's edits for the running services page

 .. _sec:use_prebuilt_public_docker_images: